 "Among all types of constituent-based organizations, including charitable groups, trade associations and humanitarian organizations, etc, our research suggests that no other type of organization relies more heavily on altruistic/philanthropic generosity than do higher education alumni organizations."

-When we consider how all other member-based organizations engage their members with benefits, they rate altruism or the “philanthropic benefit” is the lowest for its influence on attracting and engaging their constituents.
+When we consider how all other member-based organizations engage their members with benefits, they rate altruism or the “philanthropic benefit” as the lowest for its influence on attracting and engaging their constituents.

 Why Alumni Organizations Struggle to Engage